-Interstitial lung disease can be triggered by many different things — including airborne toxins in the workplace, drugs and some types of medical treatments.
-In most cases, the causes are unknown.
+Interstitial lung disease can be triggered by many things — including autoimmune diseases, exposure to organic and inorganic agents in the home or workplace, medications, and some types of radiation.
+In some cases, the cause is unknown.

 Occupational and environmental factors

-Long-term exposure to a number of toxins and pollutants can damage your lungs.
-These may include:
+Long-term exposure to a number of organic and inorganic materials and agents can damage your lungs.
+These include:

 - Silica dust

-Some people who receive radiation therapy for lung or breast cancer show signs of lung damage months or sometimes years after the initial treatment.
+Some people who have radiation therapy for lung or breast cancer show signs of lung damage months or sometimes years after the initial treatment.
 The severity of the damage depends on:

 - How much of the lung was exposed to radiation